Timeline: 1 week

 To understand my problem space better I interviewed 5 people of mixed demographics who are active users of facebook marketplace.
 This gave me an in depth understanding of the users pain points.

-To make a more data driven, customer centric decision, I conducted an online open card sorting experiment with my friends on Optimal Workshop.
+To make a more data driven, customer centric decision, I conducted an online open card sorting experiment on Optimal Workshop to understand how to make navigation and browsing better.

 No. of Cards: 30